VASISHTAKODUMAGULLA/open_project/README.md

 ### 3. Estimate Initial Pose in RViz2

 - Click **2D Pose Estimate**
-- Click on the map where the robot starts and drag the arrow to indicate its direction
+- Click on the map where the turtlebot starts and drag the arrow to indicate its direction
 - Repeat until the LDS scan overlays correctly on the map

 ---